Ive-Been-Misled/Toboggan/README.md

 ## How to Run

-Broad instructions in the comments followed by example commands.
-May vary depending on your system.
+Broad instructions in the comments followed by example commands, which may vary depending on your system

 ```sh
 # clone the repository